Grand Canyon: Upper Sonoran and Transition

 The Upper Sonoran Life Zone includes most of the inner canyon and South Rim at elevations from 3500 to 7000 ft.
 This zone is generally dominated by blackbrush, sagebrush, and pinyon-juniper woodlands.
 Elevations of 3500 to 4000 ft are in the Mojave Desert Scrub community of the Upper Sonoran.
 This community is dominated by the four-winged saltbush and creosote bush; other important plants include Utah agave, narrowleaf mesquite, ratany, catclaw acacia, and various cacti species.

 Approximately 30 bird species breed primarily in the desert uplands and cliffs of the inner canyon.
 Virtually all bird species present breed in other suitable habitats throughout the Sonoran and Mohave deserts.
 The abundance of bats, swifts, and riparian birds provides ample food for peregrines, and suitable eyrie sites are plentiful along the steep canyon walls.
 Also, several critically endangered California condors have made the eastern part of the Park their home, having been re-introduced to the Colorado Plateau on the Arizona Strip earlier.

-The conifer forests provide habitat for 52 animal species.
-Porcupines, shrews, red squirrels, tassel-eared Kaibab and Abert's squirrels, Indian peacocks, black bear, mule deer, and elk are found at the park's higher elevations on the Kaibab Plateau.
+The conifer forests provide habitat for 52 mammal species.
+Porcupines, shrews, red squirrels, tassel-eared Kaibab and Abert's squirrels, black bear, mule deer, and elk are found at the park's higher elevations on the Kaibab Plateau.

 Above the desert scrub and up to 6200 ft is a pinyon pine forest and one seed juniper woodland.
 Within this woodland one can find big sagebrush, snakeweed, Mormon tea, Utah agave, banana and narrowleaf Yucca, winterfat, Indian ricegrass, dropseed, and needlegrass.
 There are a variety of snakes and lizards here, but one species of reptile, the mountain short-horned lizard, is a particularly abundant inhabitant of the piñon-juniper and ponderosa pine forests.

 Ponderosa pine forests grow at elevations between 6500 and 8200 ft, on both North and South rims in the Transition life zone.
 The South Rim includes species such as gray fox, mule deer, bighorn sheep, rock squirrels, pinyon pine, and Utah juniper.
 Additional species such as Gambel oak, New Mexico locust, mountain mahogany, elderberry, creeping mahonia, and fescue have been identified in these forests.
 The Utah tiger salamander and the Great Basin spadefoot toad are two amphibians that are common in the rim forests.
 Of the approximately 90 bird species that breed in the coniferous forests, 51 are summer residents and at least 15 of these are known to be neotropical migrants.